GandhiCloudLab/IBM-App-Modern-Workshop/12-ama-lab/readme.md

     4. Start the WebSphere environment

 ## 3. Setup Demo Environment

+**Note :** Skip this section, if you have already completed the this section in MoRE Lab.

 1. Execute all the steps mentioned in the downloaded `Setup Guide` document `Setup Guide - MoRE Demo Environment v4.docx`